ScratchAddons/website-v2/content/docs/reference/addon-api/addon.self.md

   </tr>
 </table>

-Returns either `chrome` or `firefox`, depending on the browser Scratch Addons is running at.
+The browser Scratch Addons is running on.

 ### addon.self.disabled
 <table>